jomisica/lxd-kube/README.md

 > **Note:** It can be an initial configuration for production however many security and storage aspects have to be addressed in order to have minimal use in production.

+> **Note:** At this moment, Kubernetes only uses container storage by default.
+In the future I will implement a way of passing templates to the CSI system, so that some type of storage is already configured from the beginning, and allows the use of various types.

 ## What is this project for?

 This project is used to configure a Kubernetes cluster on top of LXC containers.
 However, there are at least two ways in which it is used: at a professional and non-professional level.
 Within these two main groups, there are many subgroups.